harshithsr20/Project-1-Lap-Time-Analyser-Console-version/README.md

 - NumPy

 ## Assumptions:
--The names of the Drivers are given correctly with their codes -Name of the cars are given correctly
+- The names of the Drivers are given correctly with their codes
+- Name of the cars are given correctly

 ---